cbtham/rhoai-genai-workshop/README.md

     ![Image](img/05/5.7.4.png)
 10. After that, ask a question and you can see the answer is much detailed and with reference to the scrapped website.

 11. Behind the scenes, anythingllm scrapped the website, chucked it and embeded it into the workspace.
+This view is only available as admin.
     ![Image](img/05/5.7.5.png)

 ## 6. Setting up Observability Stack & Collecting Metrics